Sp5rky/wut/README.md

-﻿# Twisted Fish - Windows Utilities Tool
+﻿# Twisted Fish - Windows Utility Tool

 This Utility is meant to streamline *installs*, debloat with *tweaks*